tranhoaiphuongnguyen/dailytask-customerpurchase_prediction/README.md

 | New customer | 27.3% |
 | Returning customer | 19.6% |

-#### Visualisation
 ![](visualisation/purchase_rate.png)

-Analysis of online shopping sessions during the busiest months (November–December) reveals a noticeable difference in purchase likelihood between new and returning customers.
-- New customers converted at an average rate of 27.3%, while
-- Returning customers converted at 19.6%.
+An analysis of online shopping sessions during the peak months of November and December shows a clear difference in purchase likelihood between new and returning customers.
+New customers converted at an average rate of 27.3%, while returning customers converted at only 19.6%.

-Although returning users are typically expected to have higher purchase intent due to prior familiarity, the data suggests the opposite.
-This might indicate that:
-- The company’s holiday campaigns and promotions are particularly effective at attracting first-time buyers.
-- Returning visitors could be browsing more without necessarily repurchasing, possibly comparing offers or waiting for better deals.
+Although returning visitors are generally expected to have higher purchase intent due to their familiarity with the brand, the data suggests otherwise.
+This may indicate that the company’s holiday campaigns and promotions are particularly effective at attracting first-time buyers, while returning users may be browsing more cautiously—comparing offers, checking for discounts, or waiting for better deals before committing to a purchase.

-From a marketing perspective
-- The higher conversion rate among new customers suggests strong acquisition performance, but weaker retention.
-- Efforts should be made to re-engage returning customers such as through personalised email recommendations, loyalty discounts or targeted remarketing.
+From a marketing perspective, the stronger conversion performance among new customers reflects effective acquisition strategies, but also highlights weaker retention.
+Strengthening re-engagement efforts—such as personalized product recommendations, loyalty incentives, or targeted remarketing—could help improve conversion rates among returning shoppers.

 ---